 Careers and opportunities

 This course is designed to meet the needs of the food industry and regulatory agencies by covering skills including how to assess food safety risks, advise on food hygiene and safety, inspect food and food premises, and understand and apply legislation relating to food.

-Coventry University is committed to preparing you for your future career.
-The university’s Talent Team provide a wide range of support services to help you plan and prepare for your career.
+Coventry University is committed to preparing you for your future career and aims to give you a competitive edge in the graduate job market.
+The university's Talent Team provide a range of support services to help you plan and prepare for your career.

 How to apply

 Full-time students applying to start in September 2023 can apply for this course through UCAS from 6 September 2022.

 Part-time students should apply directly to the university.
 Read our application pages to find out your next steps to apply.